 Indeed, I argue – this kind of partnership has to have a few key elements:

-- price convenience: another key element is the convenience in distributing the product or service of B1
+Another key element is the convenience of distributing the product or service of B1.

-- a very good deal: last and important ingredient is about offering a deal that is too good to refuse.
-This deal is a marketing expense on the side of B1 to acquire consumers market share.
-On the other hand, it is for B2 a great opportunity to grow the business with no costs and risks
+On the other hand, it is for B2 a great opportunity to grow the business with no costs and risks.